okfn/ckanext-csw/README.rst

 ckanext-csw is made of several distinct parts:
  * CSW Server - a basic CSW server - to server metadata from the CKAN instance
+ * CSW Client - a basic client for accessing a CSW server
  * cswinfo - a command-line tool to help making requests of any CSW server
  * Validator - a python library that uses Schematron to validate geographic metadata XML